HsinYingLee/DRIT/README.md

 Pytorch implementation for our image-to-image translation method.
 With the proposed disentangled representation framework, we are able to learn **diverse** image-to-image translation from **unpaired** training data.

+We have an extension of this work that apply DRIT on the multidomain setting, please refer to [MDMM](https://github.com/HsinYingLee/MDMM) if you're interested in it.

 Contact: Hsin-Ying Lee (hlee246@ucmerced.edu) and Hung-Yu Tseng (htseng6@ucmerced.edu)

 ## Paper